-While all parameters are determined jointly, the mapping between data moments and model parameters is quite intuitive.
-Naturally, the target for the separation rate informs the frequency of idiosyncratic productivity shocks ( $\lambda$ ).
-The matching efficiency (m) is informed by the jobfinding rate.
-The job-filling rate helps disentangle matching efficiency and vacancy posting costs $(\kappa)$ because a higher matching efficiency increases job-finding and job-filling rates, but higher vacancy posting costs reduce vacancy posting and thereby move job-finding rate and job-filling rates in opposite directions.
-There is a direct link between $\{\underline{A}, A\}$ to output per worker in the lowest and highest unemployment locations.
+finding rate.
+The job-filling rate helps disentangle matching efficiency and vacancy posting costs (κ) because a higher matching efficiency increases job-finding and job-filling rates, but higher vacancy posting costs reduce vacancy posting and thereby move job-finding rate and job-filling rates in opposite directions.
+There is a direct link between $\{\underline{A}, \overline{A}\}$ to output per worker in the lowest and highest unemployment locations.
 Furthermore, the outside option z is related to the unemployment level in the least productive location.
-If the outside option approaches A from below, the separation rate in the location increases and the job-finding rate decreases, both leading to a higher unemployment rate, although the calibration procedure does not target the relative importance of the two mechanisms.
-A lower bargaining power of workers $\eta$ implies higher vacancy creation in all locations.
+If the outside option approaches \underline{A} from below, the separation rate in the location increases and the job-finding rate decreases, both leading to a higher unemployment rate, although the calibration procedure does not target the relative importance of the two mechanisms.
+A lower bargaining power of workers η implies higher vacancy creation in all locations.
 Separation rates depend on the total surplus rather than its split and will therefore be only indirectly affected by changes in the bargaining power.
 More vacancy creation will lower the unemployment rate in all locations including the most productive one and therefore allow us to match the unemployment rate in the most productive location.